All links go directly to official Morton, Mississippi government websites.

 Elections & Voter Records

-Morton voters are served by the Scott County Circuit Clerk's Office, which administers elections for the county.
-The office is located at 100 Main Street, Forest, MS 39074 (phone: 601-469-1922).
-Mississippi voters can register online through the Mississippi Secretary of State's Online Voter Registration system at www.sos.ms.gov/elections-voting/voter-registration-information, or by submitting a paper application at least 30 days before an election.
-Voters must provide their Mississippi driver's license or state ID number, or the last four digits of their Social Security number.
-Mississippi requires voters to present an acceptable form of photo identification at the polls, including Mississippi driver's licenses, U.S. passports, government employee ID cards, tribal photo IDs, student IDs from accredited Mississippi institutions, or free Mississippi Voter Identification cards available from Circuit Clerk offices.
-Morton holds municipal elections for mayor and city council members (typically five aldermen representing different wards) on a four-year cycle following Mississippi's municipal election schedule; the most recent municipal general elections were held in June 2021, meaning the next municipal elections will occur in June 2025 for most Mississippi municipalities, including Morton.
-Morton residents vote at polling places assigned based on their ward and precinct; voters can confirm their polling location by contacting the Scott County Circuit Clerk or checking the Secretary of State's polling place lookup tool at www.sos.ms.gov.
-In the November 2024 general election, Scott County voters participated in the presidential election along with congressional races and any local ballot measures; Scott County, like much of rural Mississippi, showed strong support for Republican candidates with turnout percentages typical for presidential elections in the county.
-For the November 3, 2026 general election, Mississippi voters will decide races that may include U.S. House of Representatives seats (Mississippi has four congressional districts), state legislative positions in the Mississippi House of Representatives and Mississippi Senate (depending on district cycles), and various county offices including supervisors, circuit clerk, chancery clerk, tax assessor, tax collector, sheriff, and coroner.
-Mississippi does not have U.S. Senate or gubernatorial elections scheduled for 2026, as the next gubernatorial election is in 2027 and U.S. Senate seats are next up in 2024 and 2026 cycles.
-Mississippi offers absentee voting for voters who will be away from their county on election day, are 65 or older, have a temporary or permanent physical disability, are the parent or caregiver of a dependent with a disability requiring their absence, are an election worker assigned to a different precinct, or are employed on an offshore vessel.
-Absentee ballot applications must be submitted to the Circuit Clerk; voted ballots must be postmarked by election day and received within five business days to be counted.
-Public election records in Mississippi include voter registration lists (available with restrictions), campaign finance reports filed with the Secretary of State or local clerk, certified election results by precinct, and candidate qualifying information—most are accessible through the Secretary of State's website or the local Circuit Clerk's office.
+Mississippi law requires photo identification at the polls - acceptable forms include Mississippi driver's licenses, U.S. Passports, government employee ID cards, tribal photo IDs, student IDs from accredited Mississippi institutions, or free Mississippi Voter Identification cards available from Circuit Clerk offices.
+The city holds municipal elections for mayor and city council members (typically five aldermen representing different wards) on a four-year cycle.
+The most recent municipal general elections took place in June 2021, putting the next round in June 2025 for Morton and most Mississippi municipalities.
+Residents vote at polling places assigned by ward and precinct; confirming your location means contacting the Scott County Circuit Clerk at 601-469-1922 or checking the Secretary of State's polling place lookup tool at www.sos.ms.gov.
+During the November 2024 general election, voters across the county participated in the presidential race alongside congressional contests and any local ballot measures.
+The county showed strong support for Republican candidates with turnout typical for presidential elections in this rural Mississippi community.
+Come November 3, 2026, Mississippi voters will decide races that may include U.S. House of Representatives seats across the state's four congressional districts, state legislative positions in the Mississippi House of Representatives and Mississippi Senate depending on district cycles, and various county offices - supervisors, circuit clerk, chancery clerk, tax assessor, tax collector, sheriff, and coroner.
+Neither U.S. Senate nor gubernatorial elections are scheduled for 2026, with the next governor's race coming in 2027.
+Absentee voting is available for those away from their county on election day, voters 65 or older, anyone with a temporary or permanent physical disability, parents or caregivers of dependents with disabilities, election workers assigned to different precincts, or those employed on offshore vessels.
+Applications go to the Circuit Clerk, and voted ballots must be postmarked by election day and received within five business days to count.
+Public election records include voter registration lists (available with restrictions), campaign finance reports filed with the Secretary of State or local clerk, certified election results by precinct, and candidate qualifying information - most accessible through the Secretary of State's website or the Circuit Clerk's office.

 Frequently Asked Questions